qi-wang-uc/ez-mc/README.md

 [2] Miyazawa, Sanzo, and Robert L. Jernigan.
 "Estimation of effective interresidue contact energies from protein crystal structures: quasi-chemical approximation."
 Macromolecules 18.3 (1985): 534-552.

 [3] Vendruscolo, Michele, and Eytan Domany.
 "Pairwise contact potentials are unsuitable for protein folding."
 The Journal of chemical physics 109.24 (1998): 11101-11108.

-[4] Dinner, Aaron R., Themis Lazaridis, and Martin Karplus.
-"Understanding β-hairpin formation."
-Proceedings of the National Academy of Sciences 96.16 (1999): 9068-9073.